-This Framework for Clinical Prioritisation, which has been approved by the Chief Medical Officer and the Cabinet Secretary for Health and Sport, should now be adopted across NHS Scotland.
-The framework provides NHS Scotland with clear guidance for prioritising elective care whilst ensuring appropriate COVID-19 safety and priority measures are in place.
+This Framework for Clinical Prioritisation, which has been approved by the Chief Medical Officer and the Cabinet Secretary for Health and Social Care, has been adopted across NHS Scotland since November 2020.
+The framework provides NHS Scotland with clear principles for prioritising Elective Care whilst ensuring appropriate COVID-19 safety and priority measures are in place.

-The list below sets out the six key principles that should be considered when clinically prioritising patients:
+The table below sets out the five key principles that should be considered when clinically prioritising patients:

-- a consistent National approach to outpatient, diagnostic and surgical pathways in line with P1 to P4 clinical categorisation (as set out in Section 1)
+- a consistent National approach to outpatient, diagnostic and surgical pathways in line with P1 to P4 clinical categorisation (as outlined below).

 - enabling Boards to demonstrate that the most urgent patients are treated